Mt. Everest - Nepal or Tibet? Which is The Best?

 On the long journey, you can enjoy plenty of beautiful scenery and Tibetan culture.
-There are several famous mountains with altitude over 8000 m, including Lhotse (the world’s fourth highest peak), Makalu (the world’s fifth highest peak) and Cho Oyu (the world’s sixth highest peak).
+There are several famous mountains with altitudes over 8000 m, including Lhotse (the world’s fourth-highest peak), Makalu (the world’s fifth-highest peak), and Cho Oyu (the world’s sixth-highest peak).
 They stand in a line in front of you.

 Along the road or on the mountain, lots of colored pastels wave in the wind, earning great respect and worship from Tibetans.

 Next to the EBC stands Rongbuk Monastery, the highest-altitude monastery in the world.
 It exhibits the great religious atmosphere of Tibet, with Mt.
 Everest standing just in front.
 You will never forget this stunning sight.

 EBC in Tibet is at an altitude of 5,180 meters.
 The direct distance from EBC to the summit is 19 kilometers.
 Here you can send a postcard to friends or family from the world’s highest post office.

 The sunrise and sunset are so stunning and spectacular that you should not miss them.
 If you can stay overnight, you may also have a chance to witness the clear starry sky, full of mystery and tranquility.

 As the general conditions are harsh and the road conditions are not so good, facilities at EBC are quite simple and basic.
 You can stay with other travelers in a group-tent hostel or rent a single tent for yourself.
 Most offer simple Chinese food.

 Mt.
 Everest in Nepal – the Southern Slope

 The southern slope of Mt Everest in Nepal is in Sagarmatha National Park.
 You fly to Kathmandu and then fly to Lukla (2,840 meters) and start the 7-day trek to Everest Base Camp (EBC).